microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.

 The imaging method we present, which involves instillation with μAngiofil, addresses several limitations of previously described techniques (see [Introduction]).
-This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (Fig. @fig:2)."**
+This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (Fig. @fig:2).

 The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [@doi:10.1038/srep41842].
 Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.
 Such lower acceleration voltages often enable shortened scanning times, leading to a higher sample throughput.
 Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described [@doi:10.1038/srep41842].
-However, the decalcification step renders bone tissue transparent, disabling simultaneous 3D imaging of the bony and vascular structures.
+However, the decalcification step renders bone tissue transparent, which disables simultaneous 3D imaging of the bony and vascular structures.

 In many models, due to the distinct differences in the X-ray attenuation of μAngiofil and the bone tissue, we can forgo the time-consuming decalcification step.
 This permits us direct assessment of vascularization and bone growth in a single scan (Fig. @fig:6).